cmu-sei/iides/examples/example3.md

 - **`Small business`**:
  False
 - **`Industry sector`**:
- Transportation and Warehousing (*48*) &mdash; Services directly or indirectly involved in the movement of people.
+ Transportation and Warehousing (*48*) - Services directly or indirectly involved in the movement of people.
 - **`Industry subsector`**:
- Transit and Ground Passenger Transportation (*48.5*) &mdash; This subsector includes industries providing passenger transportation, such as buses and taxis.
+ Transit and Ground Passenger Transportation (*48.5*) - This subsector includes industries providing passenger transportation, such as buses and taxis.
 - **`Business`**:
  Uber operates as a technology company offering ridesharing, food delivery, and transportation services globally, with a division focused on developing autonomous vehicle technology.
 - **`Incident role`**:
- Beneficiary (*B*) &mdash; The organization accepted trade secrets, customer lists, intellectual property, etc. that the insider obtained through the incident.
+ Beneficiary (*B*) - The organization accepted trade secrets, customer lists, intellectual property, etc. that the insider obtained through the incident.

 ## Detection